FrankZiWANG-dev/Portfolio/README.md

 ## Introduction
 Hi!
 I'm Frank, an industrial psychology masters graduate, former IT recruiter and currently octocat.
 This is my current portfolio, as I'm nearing the end of my web development training and looking for an internship.
+## Link
+www.frankziwang-dev.github.io/Portfolio/
-## Technology
+## Project
-This portfolio is a single page React website presenting my profile and previous projects.
+This portfolio is a single page website presenting my profile and previous projects.
-Other technologies and credits include:
-- Background color theme is "Gotham" from https://hypercolor.dev/
-- First image is one of Hristo Sahatchiev's photos at 'https://www.pexels.com/fr-fr/photo/trench-coat-marron-sur-support-en-bois-821357/
+## Technologies
+- Structure: React
+- Styling: TailwindCSS
-- Slick Carousel for React
+- Carousel: Slick Carousel for React
-- Tailwind
-- Devicon
+- Icons: Devicon
+## Credits
+- Background color theme: "Gotham" template at https://hypercolor.dev/
+- Parallax image: creation from TheDigitalArtist at https://pixabay.com/illustrations/cyber-network-technology-futuristic-3400789/